Boston's Carbon Emissions

 LONG-TERM CHANGES

-Boston’s GHG emissions from 2005 to 2021 have declined by 30%.
-Prior to the COVID-19 pandemic, about half of the reduction had been due to state-level and regional action to clean the New England electric grid.
-As a result, the electricity emissions factor had improved continuously over time, as electricity had become less carbon-intensive.
-Following the COVID-19 pandemic, only 36% of the reduction is due to a lower electric emissions factor, whereas 35% is due to reduced fossil fuel use (fuel oil and natural gas, or methane gas), 12% due to reduced electricity use and 2% due to reduced steam use.
-While VMT have increased since 2005, the impact of increased traffic has been counteracted by improved fuel economy, as the average vehicle registered in Massachusetts has improved from 18.6 miles per gallon (mpg) in 2005 to an estimated 23.4 mpg in 2021.
+Boston’s GHG emissions from 2005 to 2022 have declined by 22.1%.
+Approximately half of GHG emissions reduction since 2005 has been due to state-level and regional action to clean the New England electric grid.
+While VMT have increased since 2005, the impact of increased traffic has been counteracted by improved fuel economy, as the average vehicle registered in Massachusetts has improved from 18.6 miles per gallon (mpg) in 2005 to an estimated 23.9 mpg in 2022.

 The energy efficiency efforts of the City’s programs, Boston’s utilities, local government and many businesses, institutions, and residents have also offset much of Boston’s recent growth.
 The City has also adopted additional policies and programs to decrease our emissions, such as the Building Emissions Reduction and Disclosure Ordinance or the ZEV Roadmap.